← Back to Blogs

 Just the simple act of enabling replication on a Weaviate cluster will provide huge benefits.
 Doing so might actually be simpler than you might imagine.

-Enabling replication on a Weaviate Cloud Services cluster is as simple as selecting the Enable High Availability button at cluster creation time.
+Enabling replication on a Weaviate Cloud cluster is as simple as selecting the Enable High Availability button at cluster creation time.
 (Not available on sandboxes.)

 This will enable a multi-node configuration in Weaviate and ensures that each class is configured with the appropriate replication factor.